 These creamy mini cheesecakes are inspired by none other than.. the Cheesecake Factory!
-This recipe has more than 14 million views in our Youtube (as this post is published) and is also one of our readers' favourites.
+This recipe has more than 17 million views on our Youtube (as this post is published) and is also one of our readers' favourites.

 We have uncountable messages and emails from our viewers and readers saying how they loved it as it's so easy and never fails.
 Many have also started selling these and they become one of their customers' favourites also.

-We can't express enough how happy, grateful and satisfied we feel to know all the stories and feedbacks.
+We can't express enough how happy, grateful and satisfied we feel to know all the stories and feedback.
 This recipe truly has a soft spot in our hearts.

 Level - Super easy, even for beginners.
-No water bath needed.
+No water bath is needed.

 Size - 12 mini cheesecakes, muffin size.